 - Day 5: Single crystals, Weibull strength analysis and fractography, case studies (8:30 am-12:30 pm)

-$1,695.00.
+The course fee is $1,895.00.
 We do not issue refunds, however you may substitute someone else from your company in your place.
-Fee includes: Fractography of Ceramics and Glasses practice guide, one dinner and three lunches.
+Fee includes: Course notes, Fractography of Ceramics and Glasses practice guide, one dinner, and three lunches.